We have many different types of accommodation to suit all our students and were ranked 3rd safest university in the UK by the

 We have an accreditation scheme for the off-campus accommodation we advertise.
 This means landlords have agreed to follow a certain code of conduct to ensure the fair and efficient management of their properties, and that they meet all health & safety requirements.

-Browse our accommodation options
+Browse our current accommodation options

 Guaranteed first-year accommodation for applicable applicants